Where to install the HHO kit in my car

 Before you proceed with the installation, have a look in the engine bay, the best place to mount the HHO kit.

-You have four main items that must install.
+You have four main items that must be installed.

 The first item that you have to mount is the HHO Dry Cell.